LeeBohyun/SWE3033-F2022/pa3/README.md

-# Week 11
+# Project 3

 ## Overview

-This week you will implement a SQLite benchmark program (SQLiteBench) using C/C++ SQLite API
+In this project, you will implement a SQLite benchmark program (SQLiteBench) using C/C++ SQLite API

 Follow the guide below.
 If you have any questions, Please feel free to contact me via email (Jonghyeok Park / akindo19@skku.edu)